payara/Payara-Community-Documentation/documentation/extended-documentation/health-check-service/health-check-service.md

 * Payara Server’s JVM Heap Usage
 * CPU Usage of individual threads

 If there is a problem with any of these metrics and they exceed a configurable threshold then a  GOOD, WARNING or CRITICAL event message is logged to the server’s log file.
-This allows operations teams to rapidly detect problems or work out what happened after problems have occurred.
-These events will be presented in a similar manner to this:
+This allows operations teams to rapidly detect problems or work out what happened after these problems have occurred.
+Such events will be presented in a similar manner to this:

 ```
 [2016-05-24T03:52:28.690+0000] [Payara 4.1] [INFO] [fish.payara.nucleus.healthcheck.HealthCheckService] [tid: _ThreadID=72 _ThreadName=healthcheck-service-3 [timeMillis: 1464061948690] [levelValue: 800] [[CPUC:Health Check Result:[[status=WARNING, message='CPU%: 75.6, Time CPU used: 267 milliseconds'']']]]